 John Gardner purchased the property and launched it formally as Old Government House in 1858 where it was quickly established within Victorian society as “An old and comfortable country mansion”.
-The hotel has been extended and modernised but it has never lost never lose its character in subsequent years.
+The hotel has been extended and modernised but has never lost its character and charm.

 In 1957 Old Government House Hotel was honoured by the presence of Her Majesty the Queen at luncheon.
 She and the Duke of Edinburgh were the guests of the States of Guernsey, whose Bailiff, Sir Ambrose Sherwill, received them as the Royal Standard was hoisted.
 Several islanders were presented and the Bailiff proposed the loyal toast.
 The meal, needless to say, was fit for a Queen.

-In March 2008, also our 150th anniversary year, the hotel was acquired by The Red Carnation Hotel Collection and has, yet again, undergone substantial refurbishment, sensitively done in keeping with the fine character and heritage of this, Guernsey’s most historic hotel.
+In March 2008, also our 150th anniversary year, the hotel was acquired by The Red Carnation Hotel Collection.
+They undertook a substantial refurbishment, but making sure to retain the fine character and heritage of this, Guernsey’s most historic hotel.